Three new coronavirus deaths at N&N

-There were no new deaths announced on Tuesday at either the Queen Elizabeth Hospital in King’s Lynn or the James Paget University Hospital in Gorleston.
+In total, 10 deaths were confirmed across Norfolk’s hospitals on Wednesday, three at the NNUH, six at the Queen Elizabeth Hospital in King’s Lynn, and one at the James Paget University Hospital (JPUH) at Gorleston.